Carlos Zambrano: 2011 season

 On August 12, 2011, against the Atlanta Braves at Turner Field, Zambrano allowed five home runs.
 After the fifth home run he allowed, he threw two inside pitches at Chipper Jones.
 Zambrano was subsequently ejected from the game by home plate umpire Tim Timmons.
 This would turn out to be Zambrano's final appearance with the Cubs.
 Following his ejection, Zambrano cleaned out his locker from the visiting team's clubhouse, and told the team's personnel that he was retiring.
 The next day, on August 13, the Cubs suspended Zambrano for 30 days, preventing him from performing or attending any activity with the club, as well as having his pay suspended for a period of 30 days.
 Zambrano later apologized to the Cubs and their fans, saying he wanted to "remain a Cub for life" and that his comments about retiring were said out of frustration.
-He appealed for a shorter suspension through the MLBPA.
+He appealed for a shorter suspension through the players' union.
 On September 2, the club announced that Zambrano would not participate for the remainder of the 2011 season.
 Cub teammates did not express sympathy for his plight, with veteran pitcher Ryan Dempster remarking, "He's made his bed.
 Let him sleep in it.
 It's not like it's something new."
 As Zambrano spent the rest of the 2011 season on the restricted list, he finished the year 9–7 with a 4.82 ERA in 24 starts.

 Miami Marlins

 On January 5, 2012, the Cubs traded Zambrano to the Miami Marlins in return for pitcher Chris Volstad.

 His first start as a member of the Marlins was against the Cincinnati Reds.
 He pitched six innings with six strikeouts, allowed four hits, including a home run in a no decision.
 In that same game, Zambrano also got his first base hit as a Marlin.
 After an 0–2 start in his first four starts, Zambrano got his first win as a Marlin against the Houston Astros.
 He pitched a complete game shutout with nine strikeouts, a walk, and only three hits.
-Zambrano finished the 2012 season with a 7–10 record with a 4.49 ERA.
+Zambrano started the 2012 season 4-3 with a 2.81 ERA in his first 11 starts but later faltered down the stretch.
+In his last 9 starts, he was 1-6 with a 7.62 ERA, 38 walks, and 27 strikeouts in 41 innings.
+On July 30, 2012, the Marlins demoted Zambrano to the bullpen.
+Zambrano became a free agent after finishing the season 7-10 with a 4.49 ERA in 35 games (20 starts and 15 appearances out of the bullpen).